Agon Mehmeti: Malmö FF

 At the start of the 2011 season, Mehmeti started the season well when he scored two goals against Trelleborgs and Halmstads in the first two league matches.
 However, in a 3–0 loss against IF Elfsborg on 24 April 2011, Mehmeti suffered a groin injury and was substituted in the 40th minute.
 But he returned to the starting line–up against IFK Göteborg on 2 May 2011 and started the whole game, in a 2–0 loss.
 Two months later on 13 July 2011, Mehmeti made his UEFA Champions League debut, where he started and played 88 minutes, in a 2–0 win against Havnar Bóltfelag in the first leg of the second round of the tournament.
 In the return leg against Havnar Bóltfelag, Mehmeti helped the side go through to the next round after a 1–1 draw.
 A month later, he scored his third goal of the season, in a 4–1 loss against Dinamo Zagreb in the first leg of the UEFA Champions League Play–Offs Round.
 In the return leg, Mehmeti started the match and played 78 minutes before being substituted, as Malmö FF won 2–0 but lost 4–3 on aggregate.
 He later ended his six months goal drought in the league, scoring his fourth goal of the season, in a 1–0 win against BK Häcken on 13 October 2011.
 Four days later on 17 October 2011, Mehmeti scored his fifth goal of the season, in a 1–0 win against Syrianska.
 However, Mehmeti's 2011 season was not as successful as his previous ones, as he was troubled by light injuries.
 Despite his contract running out at the end of the season, Mehmeti scored five goals in 34 matches in all competitions.

 Mehmeti chose not to renew his contract after the 2011 season.
 During his time at Malmö FF, Mehmeti was a fan favourite among the supporters.

 Palermo

-Palermo's director of sports Luca Cattani confirmed the signing of Mehmeti on 9 November 2011 and will join the club on 1 January 2012 when the transfer window opened.
+Palermo's director of sports, Luca Cattani, confirmed Mehmeti's signing on 9 November 2011.
 On 11 November 2011, Mehmeti also confirmed a five-year deal with Palermo, which made him a Palermo player until 30 June 2016.
-At the press conference, Mehmeti refuted claims with the media that he's the new Zlatan Ibrahimović, due to their ethnic background and previous club, saying it's too early to compare.
+At the press conference, Mehmeti refuted media comparisons to Zlatan Ibrahimović, due to their ethnic background and previous club, saying that it was too early to compare.

 Mehmeti made his debut for Palermo in the home fixture against Napoli on 8 January 2012.
 He made a further two appearances from the bench during the 2011–12 season.
-However ahead of the 2012–13 season, Mehmeti was expected to be loaned out to get first team football.
+However, ahead of the 2012–13 season, Mehmeti was expected to be loaned out to get first team football.